For your Shopping Cart:

 Bring 4 1/2 cups of salted water to a rapid boil.
-Add the polenta to the water by pouring slowly and stirring until mixture is thickened.
-Only takes about 1 minute.
+Slowly stir in polenta and continue to stir until mixture thickens, about 1 minute.
 Remove from heat.

-Coat an 11- by 7-inch baking pan with a teaspoon of olive oil.
+Coat an 11" x 7" baking pan with a teaspoon of olive oil.
 Pour cooked polenta into greased pan.
 Cover and refrigerate until cold and firm, about 2 hours.

 Makes about 35 pieces